Mannington Police Department, West Virginia

 Add to My HeroesAmos Morris

-Chief Amos Morris was shot and killed while transporting two suspects to the Fairmont Jail.
 The couple that he had arrested included a runaway female and a male wanted for writing bad checks.
 He was transporting the two to Fairmont because Mannington did not have a jail.
 Additionally, Chief Morris only carried his handgun on Saturday nights since the crime rate was so low in Mannington.

-During the transport the male suspect pulled a .32 caliber handgun from his pocket and ordered him to pull over.
+During the transport, the male suspect pulled a .32 caliber handgun from his pocket and ordered him to pull over.
 Chief Morris told the man not to do anything he would be sorry as the female suspect begged the suspect to put the gun down.
 The suspect then shot Chief Morris several times.
-The suspects fled the scene but the female suspect later fled from the male suspect and turned herself in.
+The suspects fled the scene, but the female suspect later fled from the male suspect and turned herself in.
 The male suspect fled to North Carolina where he committed suicide as police closed in on him.

 Bio